Whiteboard/launchframe/README.md

 Bootstrap CSS and JavaScript Plugins
 ---------------
 Just a reminder, the CSS and JavaScript from Bootstrap are now included by default.
+Take a look at the docs: [JS](http://getbootstrap.com/javascript/) [CSS](http://getbootstrap.com/css/)

+**This breaks the old grid system in the previous version of Launchframe.**

 Development processes
 ---------------